Covariant cosmography in the presence of local structures: comparing exact solutions and perturbation theory: Conclusions

 This analysis highlights the limitations of perturbative methods when the Cosmological Principle does not strictly hold.
 For a spherical overdensity, linear perturbation theory already exceeds $10\%$ error in the luminosity distance toward the center for $\delta_c \gtrsim 1$ when the observer lies within the typical size of the structure.
 In contrast, cosmographic reconstruction maintains better than $10\%$ accuracy up to $\delta_c \lesssim 2.5$.
 These findings emphasize the need for caution in interpreting cosmological observations under the assumptions of global homogeneity and isotropy.

 An important issue deserves discussion.
 The covariant cosmographic parameters are formally defined as local derivatives of the luminosity distance with respect to redshift at the observer’s position.
-However, in practice, they must not be estimated through local differentiation (as in \cite{Koksbang_2025}), but via fitting the luminosity distance over a finite redshift range \cite{kalbouneh_marinoni_bel_2023,Kalbouneh:2024}.
+However, in practice, they must not be estimated through local differentiation, but via fitting the luminosity distance over a finite redshift range \cite{kalbouneh_marinoni_bel_2023,Kalbouneh:2024,Koksbang_2025,macpherson2025theoreticalpredictiondipolenearby}.
 This fitting approach treats CC parameters as free parameters optimized to match observational data, thereby reducing sensitivity to local noise and enhancing stability across broader scales.
 Like the Hubble constant, which is empirically inferred from the slope of the distance–redshift relation rather than from its formal derivative, CC parameters gain physical relevance only through this operational, non-local estimation.
-This method also enables quantification of the minimal scale beyond which local data must be excluded to reliably capture the large-scale geometry, marking the breakdown of the fluid limit approximation underlying the CC formalism \cite{Kalbouneh:2024}.
-The actual imprecision, which is lower given the average non-local nature of the fitting procedure, must be estimated by comparing the measured distances with those predicted by CC, using a maximum likelihood analysis.
+This effective approach also allows us to quantify the minimal scale over which data must be coarse-grained in order for the distance–redshift relation to accurately reflect the large-scale geometry of the universe across a significant redshift interval (see \cite{paper5} for more details).
+As a result, the actual imprecision, which is lower given the average non-local nature of the fitting procedure, must be estimated by comparing the measured distances with those predicted by CC, using a maximum likelihood analysis.

 Looking ahead, we plan to apply the formalism developed in this work to place observational constraints, making use of evidence, such as that presented in \cite{paper5}, on anisotropies in the local expansion-rate field, in order to test their compatibility with an off-center LTB metric and, if so, to extract information about the specific structure of the local spacetime.
 On the theoretical side, we plan to extend this approach beyond spherically symmetric models by incorporating more general line elements, thereby introducing additional degrees of freedom for capturing more subtle structures of the local spacetime, as well as for more precise comparison with observational data.
 Ultimately, this line of research aims to develop a flexible, data-driven cosmological framework that does not rely on the conventional assumptions of the standard model, potentially opening new avenues for addressing the current tensions in our understanding of the universe.